pfederi/fitbit-sup/README.md

 If you find problems or other things, please post add Github issues, or discuss in [this](https://community.fitbit.com/t5/Fitbit-App-Gallery/SUP-Support/m-p/3169975#M7201) forum thread and I will try to fix the issues.

 ## Further ideas (Help appreciated)
+- Average strokes per minute
+- Possibility to set a distance for interval trainings.
+After n meters the watch vibrates.
+- Setting Interval Training on or off in Settings and on watch.
 - Choose between two stats or one activity per screen in the settings
 - enable or disable stats in settings
 - Order stats in settings